LITTLE AMERICA ANTHOLOGY

 (writer of Sweet Home Alabama), Strawberry Alarm Clock

-"Dreams Unbroken" was selected as a semi-finalist in the 2016 International Songwriting Competition in the AAA/Americana category.
+"Easy Down" was selected as a semi-finalist in the 2019 International Songwriting Competition in the Blues category.

-The song can be found on the 2010 release, "Psychedelic Delta Moonshine".
+The song will be found on the forthcoming release, "Prehistoric".

-This is the seventh time Andy has made it to the finals or semi finals in international songwriting contests.
+This is the eighth time Andy has made it to the finals or semi-finals in international songwriting contests.

 The virtual lounge is open and Ty and Nick welcome singer/songwriter Andy Logan to Beats and Eats.
 Andy had big success with his arena rock band "Little America" in the late 80's selling thousands of records for the Geffen label.
 He's continued his success as a solo artist and his latest release is "Transistors of Mercy."
 The new record features a heavy guitar sound that harkens back to a time when the instrument was an important part of American music.
 Ty and Andy discuss decline of the guitar in popular music and why it's due to make a comeback.
 Plus, Andy looks back on the start of his career with Little America and his evolution as a solo artist.
 If you're a fan of rock music, and the guitar, this happy hour for the mind is not to be missed.